 - <Convergence>, required node, Convergence properties.
 This node contains the following properties that can be set by sub-nodes: - <relTolerance>, required float, the relative tolerance to converge.
 This will compare to the estimate of subset polynomial errors and additional subset polynomials over the variance of the expansion so far to determine convergence. - <maxRuns>, optional integer field, a limit for the number of model calls.
 Once this limit is reached, no additional subsets will be generated or considered; however, existing subsets will continue to be trained.
 If not specified, no limit on solves is imposed. - <maxSobolOrder>, optional integer field, the largest polynomials orders to use in subset GaussPolynomialRom objects.
-If specified, polynomial indices with a value larger than the value given will be rejected during adaptive construction.

-- <logFile>, optional string field, a file to which adaptive progress is recorded.
+If specified, polynomial indices with a value larger than the value given will be rejected during adaptive construction. - progressParam>, optional float field, a favoritism parameter ranging between 0 and 2.
+At 0, the algorithm will always prefer adding polynomials to adding new subsets in the HDMR expansion.
+At 2, the opposite is true.
+Default is 1. - <logFile>, optional string field, a file to which adaptive progress is recorded.
 If specified, each adaptive step will trigger printing progress to the file given, including the estimated error at the step, the next adaptive step to take, the coefficient of each polynomial within each gPC expansion, and the actual and expected Sobol sensitivities of each HDMR subset.
-Default is no printing.

-- <subsetVerbosity>, optional string field, the verbosity for components constructed during the adaptive HDMR process.
+Default is no printing. - <subsetVerbosity>, optional string field, the verbosity for components constructed during the adaptive HDMR process.
 Options are silent, quiet, all, or debug, in order of verbosity.
 If an invalid entry is provided, will resort to default.
 Default is quiet.